Shrikanthcodes/Flask-APP/README.md

 The application will be accessible at http://localhost:5000

-TypeScript and React Attmpt zip file is incomplete, and will not run properly
+TypeScript and React Attempt zip file is incomplete, and will not run properly